astampoulis/website-source/content/blog/makam-tutorial-01.md

 We would write this as `add (intconst 5) (intconst 3)` in Makam.

-One thing that might be weird at first looking at the definitions above for somebody coming from a language like Haskell or ML is that defining a new type and definining a new constructor are separate statements.
+You might find something about the above definitions weird at first, coming from a language like Haskell from ML.
 Typically in functional languages we define datatypes and give all of their constructors as part of a single declaration.
-In Makam, this different style of declarations stems from the fact that we can define new constructors for an existing type at any point.
-That's quite useful for experimentation -- we can define a 'base version' of a language first, and then try adding new constructs later, in a separate place, without changing the base definition.
+Here, however, we have defined new types and new constructors for those types as separate statements.
+In Makam, this different style of definitions allows us to define new constructors for an existing type at any point.
+This is a key departure of Makam/lambda-Prolog from traditional functional languages; the next post will be mostly about this feature and what it allows us to do.
+For the time being though, we can say that one case where this feature is useful is developing a language in stages: for example, we can define a 'base version' of a language first, and then add some extra constructs later, in a separate place, without having to change the base definition.

 We have left the constructor for records out.
 We can view a record as a list of fields, where each field pairs together a key with a value: